Ptolemy XIII Theos Philopator: Cultural depictions

 Ptolemy appears in George Frideric Handel's 1724 opera Giulio Cesare in Egitto ("Julius Caesar in Egypt") and George Bernard Shaw's play Caesar and Cleopatra, and was played by Richard O'Sullivan in the 1963 motion picture Cleopatra.
 Ptolemy and his fight with Caesar and Cleopatra for control of Egypt also feature in the HBO TV series Rome episode "Caesarion".

-Ptolemy's civil war with Cleopatra figures prominently in the 2017 historical video game Assassin's Creed Origins, in which he is presented as a weak puppet ruler to the Order of Ancients who drove him to depose his sister.
-At the end of the war, main character Aya draws an arrow to kill him, but holds back as his boat is attacked by crocodiles, causing him to fall into the river and drown.
+Ptolemy's civil war with Cleopatra figures prominently in the 2017 historical video game Assassin's Creed Origins, which incorporates historical events into an original story.
+Ptolemy is depicted as a weak puppet ruler to the Order of Ancients, the precursor to the Templar Order in the game, who drove him to depose his sister.
+During the Battle of the Nile, main character Aya draws an arrow to kill him, but holds back as his boat is attacked by crocodiles, causing him to fall into the river and drown.